TGOSS1984/winter-mountain-tours-demand-predictor/readme.md

 The app is built as a **predictive analytics prototype** to support operational and commercial decisions, using historical-like bookings data combined with calendar and weather-derived features.

 This corresponds to the **Business Understanding** phase of **CRISP-DM** and addresses **LO1.1**.

+This section corresponds to the Business Understanding stage of CRISP-DM, where we define the context, objectives and success criteria for the ML tasks.

 ---